Software Research & Development Tax Credit Study

 In order to qualify, your business activities must satisfy a four-part test, as outlined by the internal revenue code (IRC § 41).
 If your activities satisfy this four-part test, then the associated wages, supply costs, and/or third-party contractor expenses could qualify towards the tax credit.

-Must develop a new or improved product, process, formula, invention, software, or technique for the purpose of performance, functionality, quality, or reliability.
+- New or Improved Business Component for a Permitted Purpose: Must develop a new or improved product, process, formula, invention, software, or technique for the purpose of performance, functionality, quality, or reliability.

 - Programming a new module or program